hoytech/quadrable-solidity/README.md

 ### Limitations of Solidity Implementation

 * Only the `HashedKeys` proof encoding is supported.
 This means that enumeration by key is not possible.
 * Unlike the C++ library, the Solidity implementation does not support deletion.
 This may be implemented in the future, but for now protocols should use some sensible empty-like value if they wish to support removals (such as all 0 bytes, or the empty string).
-The proof creation code also needs to be updated to be able to create deletion-capable proofs (see [bubbling](#bubbling)).
+The proof creation code also needs to be updated to be able to create deletion-capable proofs.
-* The Solidity implementation does *not* use [copy-on-write](#copy-on-write), so multiple versions of the tree can not exist simultaneously.
+* The Solidity implementation does *not* use copy-on-write, so multiple versions of the tree can not exist simultaneously.
 Instead, the tree is updated in-place during modifications (nodes are reused when possible).
 After a `put()`, the old root node address becomes invalid.
 This is done to limit the amount of memory consumed.
-* Unlike the C++ implementation operations can not be [batched](#operation-batching).
+* Unlike the C++ implementation operations can not be batched.
 This is complicated to do in Solidity because dynamic memory management is difficult.
 Nevertheless, this may be an area for future optimisation.
 * Proofs cannot be created by the Solidity implementation.
 This should not be necessary for most use-cases.
-* Importing large proofs can have [high gas costs](#gas-usage).
+* Importing large proofs can have high gas costs.

 ### Gas Usage